 - 1. Students without college credit. - a.
 Graduation from high school or GED equivalent with a cumulative GPA of 2.7 or better. - b.
 Completion of one year of high school chemistry. - c.
 Completion of one year of high school biology. - d.
 Completion of one year of high school algebra and geometry or equivalent. - e.
 Admission to the University of Guam. - f.
 Application for acceptance to the Nursing Program with high school transcript. - g.
 Disclosure of any misdemeanor conviction. - h.
 Misdemeanor convictions disclosed will be referred to AASC. - i.
 No felony convictions. - 2.
 Students with college credit. - a.
 Admission to the University of Guam. - b.
 One semester of college chemistry if chemistry is not listed on high school transcript. - c.
 One semester of a college biology course if biology is not listed on high school transcript. - d.
 One semester of college math if algebra and geometry or equivalent is not listed on high school transcript (developmental math will not be accepted). - e.
 Cumulative GPA of 2.7 or better. - f.
 Application for acceptance to the Nursing Program with high school and college transcripts. - g.
 Submission of transcripts for evaluation by the university registrar of all previous course work taken at other education institutions.
-(Unofficial college transcripts must be submitted to the Nursing Program for unofficial evaluation.) - h.
-Disclosure of any misdemeanor conviction. - i.
-Misdemeanor convictions disclosed will be referred to AASC. - j.
-No felony convictions.

-- I. Acceptance at PRE-NURSING LEVEL

-- The Pre-Nursing Level is designated for any student who intends to pursue nursing as a major but has not yet completed the pre-requisite courses to enroll in the nursing major courses.
-Students at this level declare pre-nursing (PRNU) as their major.
-Acceptance to the pre-nursing level does not guarantee admission to the Nursing Major Level.

-- II.
-Admission at the NURSING LEVEL (NURS)

-The Nursing Major Level is designated for any student who has satisfactorily completed the pre-requisite requirements for enrollment into the first nursing major courses, and who has been admitted into the Nursing Program.
-Students at this level declare Nursing (NURS) as their major.
+(Unofficial college

 - I. A student who intends to pursue nursing as a major shall complete and submit the application for acceptance to the Pre-Nursing Level with the required transcripts and other documents to Administrative Office staff. - II.
-The Pre-Nursing level student who is ready to request for admission to the Nursing Major Level will consult with one's academic advisor and, with the advisor's knowledge, will submit a letter to the Nursing Admissions and Academic Standards Committee (AASC) requesting admission to the Nursing Major Level of the BSN program.
-This letter will include the current prerequisite and cumulative GPA, evidence of completion of all pre-requisites, score for California Reading Test (CRT), and plans for success in the program, and evidence of acceptance at the Pre-Nursing Level.
-(Refer to policies on Admission to the Nursing Major and Priority Enrollment into Nursing Courses and California Reading Test.) - III.
 Students who have disclosed a misdemeanor conviction must submit police and court clearances with application.
-Clearances must be obtained within 60 days of the application deadline. - IV.
-Applications will be reviewed by the AASC chair once the admission packet is complete. - V. The Office Administrative Assistant shall initiate/update a student file/record. - VI.
-The Nursing Program AASC will review the files of students whose applications for admission are complete. - VII.
+Clearances must be obtained within 60 days of the application deadline. - III.
+Applications will be reviewed by the AASC chair once the admission packet is complete. - IV.
+The Office Administrative Assistant shall initiate/update a student file/record. - V. The Nursing Program AASC will review the files of students whose applications for admission are complete. - VI.
 The Nursing AASC Chair or designee shall determine the level and assign a nursing faculty advisor for each student.
-(Refer to Advisement Policy.)

-- VIII.
-The Nursing AASC shall transmit letters of admission to the Nursing Program Director. - IX.
+(Refer to Advisement Policy.) - VII.
+The Nursing AASC shall transmit letters of admission to the Nursing Program Director. - VIII.
 Should there be more applicants than spaces available in the courses, admission priority shall be determined according to the priority enrollment policy.
-(Refer to policy on Admission to the Nursing Major and Priority Enrollment into Nursing Courses.) - X. All nursing majors shall be advised by the nursing faculty unless they are restricted (per UOG criteria).
-Restricted students shall be advised by the English department. - XI.
-Falsification of information on the acceptance or admission application form will result in the applicant being removed from the list of eligible students.
-The applicant will no longer be eligible for acceptance or admission into the nursing program.
+(Refer to policy on Admission to the Nursing Major and Priority Enrollment into Nursing Courses.) - IX.
+All nursing majors shall be advised by the nursing faculty unless they are restricted (per UOG criteria).
+Restricted students shall be advised by the English department. - X. Falsification of information on the acceptance or admission application form will result in the applicant being removed from the list of eligible students.
+The applicant will no longer be eligible for acceptance or admission into the nursing program. - XI.
+All students must successfully complete the Nursing Entrance Exam (NEX), with no less than 50th percentile in each section and composite scores will be ranked from highest to lowest before acceptance to NU200 and NU214.
+The Pre-Nursing level student who is ready to request for admission to the Nursing Major Level will consult with one's academic advisor and, with the advisor's knowledge, will submit a letter to the Nursing Admissions and Academic Standards Committee (AASC) requesting admission to the Nursing Major Level of the BSN program.
+This letter will include the current pre- requisite and cumulative GPA, evidence of completion nursing level.